albumentations-team/albumentations/README.md

 [`example_16_bit_tiff.ipynb`](notebooks/example_16_bit_tiff.ipynb) shows how albumentations can be used to work with non-8-bit images (such as 16-bit and 32-bit TIFF images).

+## Object detection tasks and bounding boxes
+[`example_bboxes.ipynb`](notebooks/example_bboxes.ipynb) shows how albumentations can be used to work with bounding boxes.

 ## Benchmarking results
 To run the benchmark yourself follow the instructions in [benchmark/README.md](benchmark/README.md)